JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 `Simulate.jl` aims to support four major approaches to modeling and simulation of **discrete event systems (DES)**:

 1. **event based**: *events* occur in time and trigger actions causing further events …
-2. **state based**: entities react to events occurring in time depending on their current *state*.
-Their actions may cause further events …
+2. **state based**: events cause transitions between  *states*.
+State actions cause further events …
 3. **activity based**: *activities* occur in time and cause other activities …
-4. **process based**: entities are modeled as *processes* waiting for events and then acting according to the event and their current state …
+4. **process based**: *processes* wait for and act according to events and their current state …

 Choi and Kang [1](#ref1) have written an entire book about the first three approaches.
 Basically they can be converted to each other.
-Cassandras and Lafortune [2](#ref2) call them "the event scheduling scheme" and the 4th approach "the process-oriented simulation scheme" [3](#ref3).
-There are communities and their views behind the various approaches and `Simulate.jl` wants to be useful for them all.
+Cassandras and Lafortune [2](#ref2) call those "the event scheduling scheme" and the 4th approach "the process-oriented simulation scheme" [3](#ref3).
+There are communities behind the various views and `Simulate.jl` wants to be useful for them all.

 `Simulate.jl` allows arbitrary Julia functions or expressions to be registered as "events" on the clock's time line and thus enables the first three approaches.
 Under a few conditions Julia functions can run as "processes" simulating entities in a DES.